 Remembering together.
 Experiencing together.
 Creating change together.

-Windhoek and Berlin are celebrating 25 years of their partnership as twin cities – an anniversary that represents an active culture of remembrance and future-orientated collaboration.
+Windhoek and Berlin were celebrating 25 years of being twin cities in 2025 – an anniversary that represents an active culture of remembrance and future-orientated collaboration.
 Based on Germany’s historical responsibility towards Namibia, over 25 years a partnership has developed that is rooted in many different relationships, in areas such as education, culture and research, and shapes their shared perspectives.
-The anniversary weeks, which are being organised in each city, give visibility to these connections and invite the public to a programme of exhibitions, music theatre, guided tours, discussion formats, workshops and much more that provides new impetus.
+The anniversary weeks, which were organised in each city, gave visibility to these connections and invited the public to a programme of exhibitions, music theatre, guided tours, discussion formats, workshops and much more that provided new impetus.

-The anniversary programme places the focus on remembrance culture and civil society dialogue, contemporary art, culture and music as well as the creative industries, the sciences and archives.
-It is made vibrant by its innovative and sustainable approaches and formats, as well as the close cooperation between various partners and stakeholders in both cities.
+The anniversary programme focused on remembrance culture and civil society dialogue, contemporary art, culture and music as well as the creative industries, the sciences and archives.
+It was based on innovative and sustainable approaches and formats, as well as the close cooperation between various partners and stakeholders in both cities.

 Anniversary Weeks in Windhoek and Berlin